OCA/rma/crm_claim_rma/README.rst

   product form)
 * You can make a delivery from the RMA to send a new product to the Customer

-.. warning:: Currently, the warranty duration used is the one configured on the
-             products today, not the one which was configured when the product has been sold.

 Features
 --------